Prove what you know.

 - Activity Code—Leave blank.

-- Click Submit.You will receive an email when a journal entry has been approved.
+- Click Submit.You will receive an email notice that your journal entry has been approved with a link for payment of the required $15.00 fee online.

 Please note: Blue recertification cards will be be accepted through 2019.